ajarbuckle23/Nepal_Produce_Project/README.md

-# Nepal Produce Project — Analyzing Time-Series Data for Seasonality and Forecasting
+# Nepalese Produce Project — Analyzing Time-Series Data for Seasonality and Forecasting

 ## About the Dataset
 FROM KAGGLE